cvlmtg/react-smart-select/README.md

   }
 ```

-* `value`: the current value (for single-mode selects) or the array of currently selected values (for multi-mode and toggle-mode select).
+* `value`: the current value (for single-select controls) or the array of currently selected values (for multi-select and toggle-select controls).
 * `selected`: the option the user just clicked.
 * `options`: the list of the select's options.